the-mace/rivian-python-api/README.md

 it also limits the ability to extend the owners experience through third party products.

 ### Missing & Unknown
 1. There does not appear to be an API call that returns `speed` for the vehicle.
-With GPS location and polling and math you can figure it out.
+With GPS location and polling and math you can figure it out with haversine etc. type approaches.
+Example in the CLI
 2. For the `planTrip` API, the map format (`routeResponse`) is not yet understood.

 ## Dependencies

 Python 3
+pip

 ## Setup

+### For API
-None required
+None

+### For CLI
+`pip install -r requirements.txt`

 *Note: For any actions with the CLI you'll need to login, see login information below.*